 To qualify for an ESA in New York, a licensed healthcare professional has to determine that you have a disability that is helped by the presence of an emotional support animal.
 Fair Housing rules define a disability as a condition that substantially limits a major life activity.
 Emotional support animals are used to help with disabilities relating to mental and emotional health.

-Examples of disabilities that can qualify for an ESA include:
+Examples of disabilities that can qualify for an ESA include but aren’t limited to:

 • Anxiety